STAMP 4S Test Taker/Parent Guide

 Tests are taken in a proctored environment with no outside resources allowed

 The Individual Report displays the score (benchmark level) that the test taker attained in each skill tested along with a Composite Score.

 Below the heading is an inverted pyramid that displays the score in a graphic format.
 The filled area depicts the level attained.
-For the Writing and Speaking phases of the test, an additional shaded area will appear if the test taker had one test item that scored at a higher level.
+For the Writing and Speaking sections of the test, an additional shaded area will appear if the test taker had one test response that was rated at a higher level.
 This serves as an alert that the test taker may be operating across a range of proficiency levels with this skill.